aer0ss/aerofs/docs/how-to/setup_syncdet_actors.md

 For sudo access, use the vagrant account:

     $ ssh -i ~/.vagrant.d/insecure_private_key vagrant@{username}-vagrant-{index}.local

+or, from the directory containing the Vagrantfile:

+    $ vagrant ssh {username}-vagrant-{index}

 Sudo access is not recommended unless you make your changes permanent by updating the puppet manifest.